Xiao Chaogui: Leadership in the Taiping Rebellion

 Xiao acted as one of the principal military commanders of the Taiping forces in the early days of the Taiping Rebellion and was named commander in chief of the Taiping's Front Army Corps on January 11, 1851.
 Shortly after their capture of Yongan, Hong Xiuquan named Xiao Co-Marshal, the ceremonial rank of marshal being the "ultimate mark of distinction in the Taiping organization."
 On December 4, 1851, Hong bestowed further honors on Xiao, declaring him to be the West King, Lord of 8,000 Years.
 Six days later, during a Qing counterattack on a supply depot near Yongan, Xiao was wounded.
 With one minor exception, Xiao ceased to speak with the voice of Jesus soon thereafter.

 In the summer of 1852 while the Taiping were encamped in Daozhou, three proclamations were issued by Xiao and Yang Xiuqing (by then the East King of the Taipings) in an attempt to gain the sympathy of the locals and to drum up new recruits.
-These proclamations demonstrated the triune religious-nationalist-political nature of the Taiping Rebellion by calling for the conversion of the people to Christianity, for the ruling ethnic-minority Manchus to be overthrown, and for the destruction of a government the Taipings considered to be thoroughly corrupt.
+These proclamations demonstrated the triune religious-nationalist-political nature of the Taiping Rebellion by calling for the conversion of the people to Bài Shàngdì Huì (Supreme Emperor Worshipping Society), for the ruling ethnic-minority Manchus to be overthrown, and for the destruction of a government the Taipings considered to be thoroughly corrupt.
 The proclamations hardened the opposition of the gentry and scholars but helped convince over 20,000 locals to join the rebellion.

 Death

-In late August 1852, Xiao lead a small force from Chenzhou, the current base of the Taiping, in attempt to capture the city of Changsha.
+In late August 1852, Xiao led a small force from Chenzhou, the current base of the Taiping, in attempt to capture the city of Changsha.
 They arrived at Changsha in September and began besieging the city.
 Seeing little progress being made, Xiao chose to don robes indicating his noble rank, hoisted a large banner above his head, and headed to the front lines to direct his troops.
 He was quickly hit in the left shoulder by a cannonball fired from the walls of the city and succumbed to his wounds near the end of September.
 The siege was ultimately abandoned in November.
 Xiao's actions leading up to his death have been harshly condemned by Chinese historians, who characterize them as "not an act of heroism but another example of 'stupid loyalty and stupid valor.'"

 Despite his death, Hong Xiuquan continued to regularly issue decrees in his name.
 He was also posthumously awarded the title "Rain Master."
 One of his sons inherited his noble title and was addressed as Junior West King, until his death in the aftermath of the fall of Nanjing.
-Both sons were considered to be nephews to Jesus and grandchildren to God.
+Both sons were considered to be nephews to Jesus and grandchildren to Shangdi.